**Please note the fund has now ceased to operate until further notice following Scottish Government cuts to the SCSN core grant**

 Lorraine Gillies, Chief Executive of the Scottish Community Safety Network, said:

-“The Scottish Community Safety Network marked its 25th anniversary last year.
+“The Scottish Community Safety Network marked its 25th anniversary in 2022.
 We celebrated 25 years of working in partnership across Scotland to create, develop and support safer communities.
 At our anniversary event, we announced the launch of the Mark McCall Home Safety Award.
 Mark was a highly regarded manager at Fife council, was the SCSN chair and was a friend to many of us.

 As his legacy, SCSN, ROSPA and Fife Council created the award to fund actual equipment, installed safely in households with young children – something evidence tells us is needed and effective.
 We had substantial interest and I’m delighted that the winner is Care and Repair in Lanarkshire – worthy recipients of what we hope will be the first of many awards from this fund.”